kevinolega/networkmarketingph/_posts/2012-07-26-10-business-ideas-from-the-four-hour-work-week.md

 categories: [Uncategorized]
 ---

-[The Four Hour Work Week](http://fourhourworkweek.com) is a business and productivity book written by Tim Ferriss one of my favorite authors.
+[The Four Hour Work Week](http://fourhourworkweek.com) is a business and productivity book written by Tim Ferriss, one of my favorite authors.

 This book had changed my life.